Changissnz/selfinterest/README.md

 already defined, the “interest” of the “self” is what the “self”, itself, is as immortally connected to as what cannot be defined in the scientific terms of the material.
-Objectives of “self-interest” can change, while “self-interest” is a constant with the freedom of varying outward expression.
+Objectives of “self-interest” can change, while “self-interest” is a constant of sentient existence, with the freedom of varying outward expression.
 “Self-interest” is governed by internalist construct, not innately governed by foreign metaphysical or physical forces, and is an element higher in level to “motivation” in the hierarchy of cognition.
 As for utilitarianism, the